BatuhanB/Patika.Dev-Projects/Readme.md

 </div>

 ## Calculate Average of Grades
-- This project aim to calculate and return information about grades of entering by user.
+- This project aims to calculate and return information about grades of entering by users.
 - This is a Java Console Application
 ### Getting Grades Using Scanner
 ```java